Nikki Haley says Biden is 'more dangerous' than Trump but neither is fit for the job

 Her solution?

-"We need to starting bringing normalcy back to America and that's why I think we need to have a new generational leader that focuses on the solutions of the future instead of all the issues of the past," Haley explained.
+"We need to starting bringing normalcy back to America and that's why I think we need to have a new generational leader that focuses on the solutions of the future instead of all the issues of the past," Haley told NPR's Steve Inskeep on Wednesday during in an interview for Morning Edition.

 She sees herself as that new generation of leader ready to jump into what she has called the toughest job in the world.